The Biggest Girl

 Wilna’s real success as an artist did not occur until rather late in her career.
 She was already in her sixties when she decided to learn the technique of applying enamel on copper.
 She wanted to create some new switchplates to brighten up her home.
 After the usual and predictable progression of projects—ashtrays, earrings, and the like—Wilna created her switchplates.
 But, now intrigued by the process of laying enamel on copper, she began experimenting with new ideas.
-Eventually, she discovered a “secret ” that allowed her to use enamels as though they were oil paints in creating a painting.
-That secret was, of course, never revealed in any of the articles highlighting her work, but the results were remarkable enough that her friend, Eugene Speicher, enthusiastically urged her to “keep at it” adding, “you’ve discovered something new, something different! “
+The results were remarkable enough that her friend, Eugene Speicher, enthusiastically urged her to “keep at it” adding, “you’ve discovered something new, something different! “

 Wilna’s “Enamel Paintings’ brought her more recognition than she had enjoyed in all of her previous years as an artist, and were the subject of several articles and numerous exhibits at which she saw every work she displayed bought off the walls.
 These delicate and sensitive pieces in brilliant colors are the art she is most famous for today.
 Most of these works are miniature paintings, quite small and intimate, ranging from 16 to 75 square inches.
 “I’m a big woman, but I want my paintings to stay small” she told reporter, Sally Perkins, who visited her studio in Bearsville in 1966.
 “Small and personal.
 I want them to last.”

 Woodstock winters are notoriously harsh and Wilna and Nan often fled to warmer climates when the snow started to fall.
-After deciding that the 3,000-mile drives to and from Carmel were more than they cared to continue, they began exploring Florida as a location for their winter home.
-Eventually they discovered Anna Maria Island, across Tampa Bay from St. Petersburg and purchased the house at 112 Willow Avenue as their second home.
-From 1960 on, they spent every winter there.
+After deciding that the 3,000-mile drives to and from Carmel were more than they cared to continue, they began in the mid-1930s to explore Florida as a location for their winter home.
+Eventually they discovered Anna Maria Island, across Tampa Bay from St. Petersburg and in 1961 purchased the house at 112 Willow Avenue as their second home.
+From then on, they spent every winter there.
 They were only two hundred feet from the beach and swam every day.
 Wilna, who suffered from steadily worsening hip problems, told the locals she felt much better on Anna Maria than anywhere else.
 As long as there weren’t any storms, that is.
 Terrified of Florida’s thunderstorms and the tornadoes that sometimes accompanied them, she fled to a mainland motel for safety any time she felt threatened.